-Once a year, the Asset Management Company conducts a compliance survey of all employees regarding its corporate culture, communication status, and employee satisfaction.
+The Asset Management Company conducts a compliance survey of all employees regarding its corporate culture, communication status, and employee satisfaction.
 The results of the survey are fed back to the President & CEO of the Asset Management Company and are reflected in improvement activities.